miguel-sadoc/the-great-sage-tsardock/README.md

 ---

+## Assets
-## Sprites and background were generated with AI tools and are included for educational/demo purposes (non-commercial).
+Sprites and background were generated with AI tools and are included for educational/demo purposes (non-commercial).

 ---